Code-Institute-Submissions/crimeDataDashboard/README.md

 This project it set visually display the data gathered by the Police Force in Hertfordshire (the county I live in) showing the amount, location and outcomes of street level crimes from Januray to December 2018.
 The aim of this dashboard to to share the data in a visual manner to those who may be interested.

 ## UX

+The aim for this site is to produce a clear display of crime data from the Hertfordshire region.
+Separating the data into easy to read charts which display different elements of the data.

+A easy to navigate month selector will allow the user to quickly pick month they are interested in.
+An easy to view map of the area, so the user can select a region they are interested.
+The type of crime of which was reported.
+The outcomes of all the reported crimes, to allow the user to see how crimes has been dealt with.

 [Mock up of site](CrimeDashboardLayout.png)

 ## Features